-- If the candidate submitted printed copies of the thesis for examination under Regulation 5(a), then: - (a) After examination, after the candidate has made any necessary revisions, and after the candidate has been approved for the award of the appropriate degree, one printed copy of the thesis in its final form will be delivered by the internal examiner to the University Library for binding, cataloguing, and shelving.
-The degree will not be awarded until this has been done. - In all cases, whether submission was under Regulation 5(a) or 5(b): - (b) The internal examiner will deposit a digital copy of the final approved version of the thesis in the University Library in the way prescribed by the University Library. - (c) In addition to the copies deposited in the Library, it is normal practice to provide each of the examiners with a copy of the thesis, except in cases where confidential or other material in the thesis makes this not
+- If the candidate submitted printed copies of the thesis for examination under Regulation 5(a), then: - (a) After examination, after the candidate has made any necessary revisions, and after the candidate has been approved for the award of the appropriate degree, one printed copy of the thesis in its final form will be delivered by the Senior Supervisor to the University Library for binding, cataloguing, and shelving.
+The degree will not be awarded until this has been done.

-- possible.
+In all cases, whether submission was under Regulation 5(a) or 5(b):

+- (b) The Senior Supervisor will deposit a digital copy of the final approved version of the thesis in the University Library in the way prescribed by the University Library. - (c) In addition to the copies deposited in the Library, a copy may be provided to each of the examiners, except in cases where confidential or other material in the thesis makes this not possible.
 Print copies for the examiners may be soft-bound, and when the thesis has not undergone major revision, it may be that the copy initially sent for examination is kept by the examiner. - (d) The candidate should also ensure that sufficient extra copies, whether in printed or digital form, are prepared to provide for those required by the department/school, and sponsor of the work, and the candidate him/herself.